 Certain areas of the Smoky Mountains are closed like the Clingman's Dome Road, but there are plenty of other things to explore.

 - Frozen Waterfalls on the Roaring Fork

 Better yet, the park is always open on Christmas Day, so you can explore the national park even when many other attractions may be closed.

 Better yet, the Great Smoky Mountains National Park often experiences snow showers in December.
 Thanks to the high elevations in the mountains, much of the national park receives more snowfall than Gatlinburg, TN.

 If you'd like to see some snow over the holidays, be sure to take a trip to high elevation areas in the park like Newfound Gap!

 5. See A Christmas Show in Pigeon Forge

 In nearby Pigeon Forge, you can find dozens of theaters and dinner shows debuting special Christmas shows to celebrate the holidays!

-Major venues like the Dixie Stampede, Lumberjack Feud, and the Smoky Mountain Opry all put on terrific performances that bring Christmas to life.
+Major venues like the Dixie Stampede, Dolly's Lumberjack Adventure, and the Smoky Mountain Opry all put on terrific performances that bring Christmas to life.

-This year, you can see "Fanny's Festive Fruitcake Follies", a fun show with the world's shortest rendition of A Christmas Carol and plenty of other surprises.
+This year, you can see "Mistletoe & Malarkey", a fun show with the world's shortest rendition of A Christmas Carol and plenty of other surprises.